-If convicted, the defendants face at least 20 years behind bars.
+If convicted, the defendants face at least 20 years behind bars, according to the indictment.

-The indictment states they conspired from July 2010 to July 2014 to possess with the intent to distribute more than 1 kilogram, or 2.2 pounds, of a substance containing heroin.
-They also are charged with a separate count of conspiracy to possess with intent to distribute heroin.
+The indictment stated they conspired from July 2010 to July 2014 to possess with the intent to distribute more than 1 kilogram, or 2.2 pounds, of a substance containing heroin that caused a death.

 Joseph W. Phillips died as a result of their conspiracy on Jan.
 28, 2014, according to the indictment.

 The indictment does not state the residences of the defendants or the deceased.

 Federal prosecutors have filed a motion with the court asking all defendants be detained because they are charged with drug offenses with penalties of 10 years or more, they pose a significant flight risk, and to safeguard other persons and the community.

 The first filing occurred on July 1, when a warrant was issued for lead defendant Wayne Bailey.
 On July 18, U.S. Magistrate Judge Kelly Rankin ordered Bailey held without bond because he would be a risk to others and he has been a daily heroin user for four years and a weekly cocaine user for two years.

 Another defendant, Isaac “Trey” Johnson, was arrested in Utah earlier this month and the case was transferred to Wyoming.